 The third, less known, type of cyber attacker is private-sector actors.
 These are individuals and groups who offer “cyber attacks as a service.”
-They provide attacking capabilities to other organizations and individuals for a price.
+They provide attacking capabilities to other organizations, vendors, eCommerce stores, and individuals for a price.
 These actors usually operate as semi-military organizations and consist of ex-military individuals; their sophistication level is, accordingly, very high.
 Private-sector offensive actors usually focus on intelligence gathering.

 When working on their cyber-defense strategy, enterprises need to take all three cyber attacker groups into consideration.